cloudinary/cloudinary_php/README.md

 *Note: cloudinary_php require PHP 5.3*

-*Note: cloudinary_php depends on the HTTP pecl for upload.*

 ## Try it right away

 Sign up for a [free account](https://cloudinary.com/users/register/free) so you can try out image transformations and seamless image delivery through CDN.